neil-unomaha/CIF_CYBR_8950/ResearchPaperDraft.md

     * Ransomware attacks, phishing, breaches, etc. are increasing (Bissell, et. al, 2019)
     * Companies blocking IP addresses by using honeywords, fake passwords entered (K. Naik, V. Bhosale, and V. D. Shinde)
     * Other companies sharing intel reports for possible threats (J. Elmellas, “Knowledge is power: the evolution of threat intelligence”)
     * Security intelligence and threat sharing has the highest cost savings.
-67% respondents use it, average 2.26 million savings (includes costs of tech) (Bissell, et al. 2020)
+67% respondents use it, average 2.26 million savings (includes costs of tech) (Bissell, et al. 2019)
     * Average cost of successful cyber attack is $1.1 million (Radware, 2018)

-    * Equifax hack as so far cost $439 million, and projected to exceed $600 million
-  * Collective Intelligence
-    * Describe the goals
-      * Multiple organizations collecting and sharing information could benefit all members better than individually
-    * Zhao and White try to define and create a baseline for a collaborative intelligence framework in their paper, based of the g-SIS model (2012)
-  * University setting relevant to CIF project
-    * In 2012, there was a GhostShell hack that attacked educational institutions from Australia to Korean music services.
-It caused the release of 13,000 users' personal details online (Stevenson, 2015).
-    * Unnamed university in Japan announced a large-scale personal leak, caused by unauthorized access to Office365 (Kashiwazaki, 2018).
-      * 24,000+ students, 23,000+ alumni, 12,451 members of staff, etc. laked information
-        * Included name, affiliation, Email.
-For students, it also included year of entrance and student ID
-      * Information from insiders such as spreadsheets for internal work, and information from outsiders such as job applicants.
+Many organizations and researchers have been looking at collective intelligence solutions.
+With collective intelligence, multiple organizations work in conjunction to collect and sharing information that could be useful for others.
+Zhao and White in their paper talk about how collective information sharing can help a community prevent cyber attacks and detect any potential risks in an early stage.
+They define different types of information sources (internal and external), different methods of communication, etc. The model is very defined with various aspects however the framework is not applied in a test environment for further evaluation (2012).

+For previous research that pertains to an academic setting, in 2012 there was a large attack from a hacker group, Team GhostShell, that claimed to have attacked over 300 websites and more than 13,000 users' data.
+The attack reached institutions in areas such as Australia and Korean music services (Stevenson, 2015).

+Another paper from the author Hiroki Hashiwazaki goes into detail in his report about an unnamed Japanese university that had a large-scale leak due to unauthorized access to Office365.
+Over 24,000 students, 23,000 alumni, 12,000 staff members, etc. had their information leaked.
+This information included their name, affiliation, email, Student ID, and others.
+Other information leaked was internal spreadsheets and job applicants who applied at the university.
+The university learned a hard lesson and in its cleanup implemented new preventative measures, such as next generation endpoint security solutions, increase log generation from systems and network equipment, and testing for a new vulnerability scanner (Kashiwazaki, 2018).

 ## 3. CIF Information